jinvanstee/hyper-protect-virtual-servers-monitoring/README.md

 Here's an example of how to do a simple test:

+This example assumes that the monitoring service hostname is `collectdhost-first.example.com` and listening on the default port of `8443`.
 From the system that you intend to run `wget`, make an entry in the `/etc/hosts` file with `collectdhost-first.example.com` for the Hyper Protect Virtual Servers server IP(LPAR IP).

 Then run the following to ensure that you can reach the `collectd-exporter` with the certificates and key you were given: